cdown/psi-notify/README.md

 ## Installation

-Manual installation is as simply as running `make`.
+Manual installation is as simple as running `make` and putting the resulting `psi-notify` binary in your PATH.
 Make sure you have libnotify installed.

 On Arch, the [psi-notify AUR
 package](https://aur.archlinux.org/packages/psi-notify/) is available.